ashkan-pirmani/fl-kit/pages/fl_use_cases/template_v1.3.md

   <div class="step-content">
     <div class="content-section">
       <h4><span class="content-section-icon">💡</span> What This Step Covers</h4>
       <p><strong>This step honestly assesses where you are and what comes next.</strong> The deployment step combines reproducibility, sharing, and maturity assessment.
-Making your work reproducible is not optional - it is a scientific and ethical obligation.
+Making your work reproducible is not optional, it is a scientific and ethical obligation.
 This step documents everything someone else needs to validate your findings or apply your methods to their own data.
-Not every federated learning project needs to reach production deployment - many generate valuable scientific insights while remaining research tools.</p>
+Not every federated learning project needs to reach production deployment, many generate valuable scientific insights while remaining research tools.</p>
     </div>

     <div class="content-section">